CryptoLionR/Compound-Bounty-n4/README.md

 This calculator is built on the following simple equation:
 ![equation](https://latex.codecogs.com/gif.download?Loan%20%3D%20Collateral%20*%20APY%20*%20Years)

 Simple as that!
 After completing a calculation, the calculator restarts and you are able to input a different combination of numbers.
-See below for an example output
+See below for an example output.

 ![example output](/outputs/eg_output.png)